Milwaukee Mitchell International Airport: Expansion

 Mitchell International expanded the runway safety area at the end of the runways after an accident on January 21, 2007, when Northwest Airlines Flight 1726 skidded off the runway following an aborted takeoff.
 According to the FAA, most airports are encouraged to have a runway safety area no shorter than 1000 ft, though many airports do not.
 Construction of the runway safety areas began at the end of summer 2009 and was completed in fall 2012.

 There was also a "Master Plan" idea to increase the terminal area by stretching the existing terminal (in some cases, to almost double the size) or begin construction of a separate terminal.
 Nearly all cases would involve major reconstruction on the airport itself, and would have a huge impact on the airport's traffic.
 These plans were, however, drafted before Mitchell saw a significant reduction in carriers and flights.
 More recently, in 2012, there were discussions of closing one concourse as a cost-cutting move.

 The approved 2018 Milwaukee County Budget contained initial funding for replacement of the now-closed Concourse E with a new International Terminal.
 It would replace the current International Arrivals Terminal (IAT) which has limited capacity and is not connected to the main terminal building.
 The new terminal was planned to open in 2020 after the demolition of Concourse E was completed.
 During October 2018, airport and Milwaukee County officials set a timeline for design, construction and completion of the new International terminal.
 Pre-design work and bidding concluded in November 2018, with construction set to begin in early 2021 and likely concluding in mid-2022.
-In May 2020, Milwaukee County announced with the COVID-19 pandemic severely reducing the airport's operations and de facto ending international service temporarily, that the start of the project had been postponed; a new start date is yet to be determined.
+In May 2020, Milwaukee County announced with the COVID-19 pandemic severely reducing the airport's operations and de facto ending international service temporarily, that the start of the project had been postponed.

+As of September 2025, work has started on the redevelopment of Concourse E to build a new international concourse.
+This will allow the closure of the existing International Arrivals building, which is currently separate from the main terminal.
+Airport officials are expecting to conclude the project in 2027.